wikixen/Sazon/README.md

     - [X] Create Recipe routes
     - [X] Add auth to User
     - [ ] Might need to change Recipe & Ingredient routes
-        - I changed the User PATCH route because it didn't work initially, these route may need to be changed in the same way
+        - I changed the User PATCH route because it didn't work initially, these routes may need to be changed in the same way
 - Frontend
     - Implement design 1st, Functionality 2nd
         - [ ] Make landing view (Inspo from: https://www.boostcamp.app/ )